nhsengland/fdp-design-guide/docs/index.md

 - always use UK format for dates, do not use American format
 - use this format for dates: 6 August 2018
 - if you need to include the day of the week, use this format: Wednesday 6 August 2018
-- short dates should be formatted DD/MM/YYYY
+- short dates should be formatted DD-Mmm-YYYY: 6-Aug-2018

 ### Time
 - check what time format the users and Trust use, but it's likely to be 24 hour clock